Register IP that has a Māori element

 To save you time and money, and to avoid causing offence, it’s a good idea to have some understanding of Māori culture and protocols before developing your intellectual property.

-Māori cultural elements
+Māori elements and intellectual property

 Māori Trade Marks Advisory Committee